RileyKun/Anubis/README.md

 # Anubis
 A free open-source cheat for Team Fortress 2.
 ## About
 Anubis is a free, minimalist, open-source cheat for Team Fortress 2.
-It currently only supports the stable 32-bit branch.
-Anubis only works on Windows.
+It currently only supports the 32-bit version of the latest game binaries.
 ## How to download?
 Currently, there are no compiled release builds of the cheat.
 Release builds of the cheat will be published when features are properly written.
 ## How to contribute?